Dataset References¶

 Abstract base class for all datasets in the MESQUAL framework.

 The Dataset class provides the fundamental interface for data access and manipulation in MESQUAL.
-It implements the core principle "Everything is a Dataset" where individual scenarios, collections of scenarios, and scenario comparisons all share the same unified interface.
+It implements the core principle "Everything is a Dataset" where individual scenarios, scenarios merged from multiple simulation runs or data sources, collections of scenarios, and scenario comparisons all share the same unified interface.

 Key Features